Matthsworld/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute pathname of the current working directory
+This script displays the contents list of your current directory